fforw/entity/README.md

 The macro can be configured by two configuration options in the .babelrc ( or any other config location suported by the cosmicconfig used by babel macros e.g. *.babel-plugin-macrosrc.json*)

+Here's an example of using the .babelrc to configure the macro:

 ```json
 {